pattpjy/PS-Travel-Tracker/README.md

 # PS Travel Tracker

+An application to manage and track different trips for users and a travel agency.

 ## Clone This Repo

 That's right, _clone_ not fork.
 You will use this repo multiple times, but you can only fork a repository once.
 So here is what you need to do to clone the repo and still be able to push changes to your repo: